wyangy/wedding-dress-shop/README.md

 ## Project Overview

-This project is based on a real-world client scenario: a retired wedding dress designer has a collection of remaining bridal dresses from her design work.
+This project is a front-end website for a retired bridal designer who wants to present her remaining wedding dress collection online.

-The dresses were not ordinary privately owned second-hand dresses.
-They were boutique designer pieces used for runway shows, photoshoots, and client fittings.
+The dresses are boutique designer pieces used for runway shows, photoshoots, and client fittings.
+They are not ordinary second-hand dresses.

-The goal of this project is to create a simple, elegant, and easy-to-use website where potential buyers can browse the dress collection, view dress details and measurements, and book a consultation or send an enquiry.
+The website helps potential buyers browse the collection, view dress details and measurements, and request a fitting.

-## Client

-A retired wedding dress designer with a collection of remaining bridal dresses.

-## Problem

-The designer is now a senior citizen and wants to sell the remaining dress collection, but she does not know how to present the dresses clearly online.

-Potential buyers need more than beautiful photos before making a decision.
-They need clear product information, measurements, condition notes, dress photos, and a way to ask questions before booking a consultation.

-## Goal

-Create a responsive bridal dress catalogue website that helps buyers:

-* Browse available wedding dresses
-* View individual dress details
-* Check measurements and condition
-* Understand the background and value of the dresses
-* Book a consultation or send an enquiry

-## Target Users
+## Live Demo

-The main users are potential brides who are looking for a unique, one-of-a-kind wedding dress rather than a factory-made or mass-produced gown.

-These buyers may value:

-* Handmade design
-* Bridal boutique craftsmanship
-* Vintage yet timeless style
-* A dress with character and history
-* A more affordable way to buy a designer gown
+Coming soon.

 ## Project Scope

-This project is planned as a front-end bridal dress catalogue website, not a full e-commerce checkout system.
+This is an MVP front-end catalogue website, not a full e-commerce checkout system.

-The first version allows users to browse dresses, view product details and measurements, and book a consultation or send an enquiry.

-Cart, checkout, online payment, booking calendar, and admin product management features are possible future improvements.
+The first version focuses on:

+* Browsing dresses
+* Viewing product details
+* Checking measurements and condition notes
+* Sending a fitting request

+The site does not include cart, checkout, payment, or automatic booking confirmation in the first version.

+## Main User Flow

+Home
+→ Shop
+→ Product Detail
+→ Request a Fitting

 ## Main Features